BooXtream/BooXtream-WooCommerce/readme.txt

 	- when contract credentials are correct, you can select an account

+	- configure when plugin contacts BooXtream: this can be right after payment of on order completion.
+Some other plugins that change the default way WooCommerce handles status changes may require you to change this.

 	- configure default settings (these values can be overwritten on product level when creating a BooXtreamable Simple product)

 		- Ex Libris: drop down selection with all available Ex Libris image files in your BooXTream Dashboard account; use the BooXtream Dashboard 'Stored Files' section to upload and manage your Ex Libris image files